Last updated 16 July 2021 at 15:45pm

 Please follow the advice being given by Public Health England.

-Large, high value equipment deliveries including kit for research labs should either be postponed or if essential can be delivered to the University with prior authorisation and arrangement with Estates and Facilities through the Dean or Director of the receiving School/Service.
+Large, high value equipment deliveries including kit for research labs can be delivered to the University with prior authorisation and arrangement with Estates and Facilities through the Dean or Director of the receiving School/Service.
 This must be planned with suitable and sufficient arrangements in place for safe delivery, storage or installation where applicable, of the equipment/materials.
 This should be as per a safe system of work for all aspects of the delivery activities with relevant risk assessments a key constituent of this (eg manual handling, slips trips and falls, work at height, etc) in addition to control measures such as suitable competence of those involved and appropriate PPE where applicable, etc.

-No – the ATMs are closed as they are not being serviced by the banks and as the University premises are closed you will not be able to enter campus.
+No – the ATMs remain closed as they are not being serviced by the banks but please check back regularly as we hope they will re-open again soon.

 The term ‘furlough’ is used in the United States to describe temporary leave of employees due to special needs of a company or employer, which may be due to economic conditions at the specific employer or in the economy as a whole.
 The UK’s Chancellor has adopted this term when setting out arrangements to support employers during the Coronavirus outbreak.
 Under these arrangements employers can furlough certain staff who are unable to work at the moment, and apply for a grant to cover a proportion of the employees’ wages during this period.

-There are a number of roles at the University, all of which are extremely valuable during normal operations, but which cannot be carried whilst the Campus remains closed.
+There are a number of roles at the University, all of which are extremely valuable during normal operations, but which cannot be carried out at the moment.
 The Government has launched a scheme to help employers reclaim the cost of employing people who are unable to work at home and in order to access it the University needs to furlough the affected staff.